zkurtz/pydens/README.md

 ## Installation

-Not yet on pypi or conda forge, but installation is still easy with pip:
+Not yet on pypi or conda forge, but installation is easy:
 ```buildoutcfg
 pip install git+https://github.com/zkurtz/pydens.git#egg=pydens
 ```